 DIY Mini Refrigerator Storage Cabinet

-Affiliate links included for your convenience.
+Affiliate links are included for your convenience.
 Click here to read the full disclosure.

 I built this cabinet to fit my .7 cu. ft. mini microwave and my 1.7 cu. ft. mini fridge